 Until it wasn’t.

-Only a week before I went to Collins nude beach, a girlfriend of mine invited me to join her and her girlfriend skinny dipping nude.
+Only a week before I went to Collins nude beach, a girlfriend of mine invited me to join her and her girlfriend skinny dipping nude in public.
 She was already at the nude beach with a large group of queer women (Collins Beach has an unofficial LGBTQ designated area) and insisted it was clothing optional and that there were plenty of people with bathing suits on.
 She was having a blast.
 I was missing out.
 My “hard no” began to crack as my FOMO kicked in.
 After all, maybe it wouldn’t be so awful if I was at a nude beach with women who were my female peers.
 I didn’t end up joining her but promised I would the next time.
 At least, I thought I would.

 A week later a man I was having hot sex with came to town and the one activity request was, “let’s go to the beach!”
 This request really put me in a position.
 I wanted to keep things hot and that meant coming up with something that would give me the opportunity to shine.
 My mind immediately went to Sauvie Island.
 While it is home to Collins nude beach, there is a stretch of beach running up to Collins that is only for the clothed.
 And along with being home to a nude beach, Sauvie Island is stunning with beautiful views and gorgeous U-Pick Farms scattered about.
 A favored summer spot for Portlanders.